ebmorran/ebmorran.github.io/ebmorran.github.io/content/freelance/childhood-behavior.md

 nurture relationships with families, by showing them that you’re their partner in helping their child reach their full potential.

-## Support Your Behavior Management Strategies with *Client* Solutions
+## Support your behavior management strategies with *Client* solutions
 Helping kids model good behavior in your center and beyond is one of the most effective things you can do to maintain a happy child care environment, build relationships with parents and nurture kids to their full potential. *Client*’s dependable child care management software and